Free & Cheap Summer Camps for NYC Kids

 Even if your family's swimming in money (and if you are, congrats), we all appreciate a good bargain.
 Summer camp is an especially stressful financial issue because, while we want our children to have a fun, rewarding and safe experience, we don't want to dig into our 401Ks to pay for it.
 One thing we've learned is cost and quality don't always correlate.
 Some wonderful programs are subsidized by arts and education funding so that all children can experience the rich and amazing resources of this city.

-Although there seem to be fewer completely FREE New York City summer camps than in years past, our list of excellent, inexpensive camps keeps growing.
-Read on for info on many FREE and bargain summer programs for NYC kids.
-You can find even more summer options in our jam-packed Camp Guide.
+Although there seem to be fewer FREE New York City summer camps than in years past, our list of inexpensive camps keeps growing.
+In fact, one of our best low-cost bets—the NYC Parks Department's summer camp, which costs a total of $500 for seven weeks—is holding its lottery for spots this week.
+Read on for more info on that program and many other FREE and bargain summer camps for NYC kids.
+You can find even more summer options in our jam-packed Camp Guide and search for programs by interest, age range and location in our Camp Directory.

 Goddard Riverside Community Center – Ages 6-13